 1919 Great Allentown Fair Baseball Stamp Overview

-The date on the stamp reveals the issue as being from 1919.
-The stamp promoted the fair, which was to last for nearly a week from September 22nd to 27th in that year.
+The baseball stamp promoted the fair, which was to last for nearly a week from September 22nd to 27th in 1919, the year this would have been issued.
 The fair is one of the largest in Pennsylvania and has been operating since 1852.
 It still operates to this day every fall.

-The scene is somewhat similar to the ‘Everybody’s Rooting For’ trade cards.
+The scene on the baseball stamp is somewhat similar to the ‘Everybody’s Rooting For’ trade cards.
 Those featured a dressed up woman sitting (on a fence instead of in a tree) just outside a stadium with a baseball scene behind her.

 1919 Great Allentown Fair Baseball Stamp Checklist

 To date, the stamps I have seen include: